-It's our goal to bring the unique charm and sound of these devices into a modern context, for people who can't afford the real thing (and even for those who can 😉).
+Our goal is to bring the unique charm and sound of these beautiful machines into a modern context, for people who can't afford the real thing (and even for those who can 😉).

-Drum machines are our speciality, and feature both clean and processed, extensively multi-sampled one shots.
+Drum machines and drum samplers are our speciality, and our samples feature both clean and processed, extensively multi-sampled one shots.
 When possible, we sample every pitch, decay, and parameter (in Ableton there are Macros that select different drum machine pitches, which makes a huge difference in sounding like the original drum machine).

 We've recorded everything from classics (808, 909, etc) to the more rare, hard to find drum machines like the LM1 (we sampled two!), and even stuff that has never been sampled before, like the MPC1, obscure Soviet drum machines and more.
 We've even recorded our own custom drum machine hits, by tracking acoustic drums with vintage broadcast mics and sampling them through our favorite hardware samplers (similar to how the early digital drum machines were made).